 If you want something cheaper, check out the Acer SB220Q 22″ 1080p IPS monitor.

-In case you have an NVIDIA card and want to use FreeSync, check out the Acer CBA242Y A variant with DisplayPort or the ASUS VA24DQ with a DisplayPort input and a wider 40-75Hz VRR range out of the box, but it has thicker bezels and a tilt-only stand without VESA compatibility.
+In case you have an NVIDIA card and want to use FreeSync, check out the Acer CBA242Y A variant with DisplayPort or the ASUS VA24DQ with a DisplayPort input, but tilt-only stand.

 The Acer CB242Y is also available as a 27″ model for ~$150, the Acer CB272, which has DisplayPort and integrated speakers.
 However, we don’t recommend 27″ 1080p monitors due to low pixel density.